ahmedelq/NattyNote/README.md

 ## ⚙️ How it works
 Press `Alt+P`, the video will stop playing, a prompt will show up, write your note and then press `Alt+Enter`.
 Your timestamped notes will appear at the bottom of the video.
-You can also press `Q` to take notes without pausing the video.
+You can also press `Alt+U` to take notes without pausing the video.
+Hit the `Shift` key with the previous commands to take a snapshot!

 ![NattyNote preview](https://github.com/ahmedelq/NattyNote/blob/main/preview.gif)